- As-Built Services

 3D laser scanning is a method used to measure dimensions and geometry of existing structures with high accuracy.
-It is used as a surveying tool to replicate real life objects needed to deliver an as-is or an as-built survey for further engineering analysis.
+The instrument used to measure dimensions is called a 3d laser scanner.
+3d laser scanning is used to replicate real life objects needed to deliver an as-is or an as-built survey for further engineering analysis.

 When compared to conventional measurements methods, a 3d laser scan survey provides millions and sometimes trillions of surface measurements in 3D, making it a much more detailed survey.
 See more applications here

 Pricing a 3D laser scan survey depends on the area being scanned and the level of details needed.
 The larger the area, the more scans will be needed to cover it.
 It also depends on how many walls or obstructions are in the vicinity, the more obstructions, the longer the survey will take and the more it will cost.
 Another factor is whether or not colored scans are needed.
 Colored scans take longer to capture and cost more but provide better visuals.